Artificial Intelligence in Drug Discovery: Applications and Techniques

 VAEs can be applied on SMILES strings for molecule generation.
-For example, Gómez-Bombarelli et al \cite{gomez2018automatic} proposed a VAE model for automatic molecule design, where a pair of deep neural networks (i.e. an encoder and a decoder) is trained as an autoencoder to convert the input SMILES strings into a continuous vector representation.
-To train the autoencoder, the reconstruction loss is adopted in attempt to reproduce the original SMILES string.
+For example, Gómez-Bombarelli et al \cite{gomez2018automatic} developed a VAE model for automatic molecule design, where a pair of deep neural networks (i.e. an encoder and a decoder) is trained as an autoencoder to convert the input SMILES strings into a continuous vector representation.
+To train the autoencoder, a reconstruction loss is adopted in attempt to reproduce the original SMILES string.
 However, the ultimate goal is not to merely reconstruct the input.
-Rather, the autoencoder aims to learn a compressed representation of molecules to capture the salient information.
-Thus, a constraint is applied in the autoencoder by jointly training a physical property regression model to organize the VAE's latent space based on the property value, which is then used to sample new molecules towards the desired property value.
-Partly due to the syntax of SMILES, the latent space learned by the autoencoder may be sparse and contain large "Dead Areas", which correspond to invalid molecules.
-Therefore, later VAEs with a focus on the syntax for valid molecule generation are proposed, such as GrammarVAE \cite{kusner2017grammar} and syntax-directed VAE (SD-VAE) \cite{dai2018syntax} Other related works also include semi-supervised VAE for continuous output (SSVAE) \cite{kang2018conditional}, conditional VAE (CVAE) \cite{lim2018molecular}, constrained graph VAE (CGVAE) \cite{liu2018constrained}, NeVAE \cite{samanta2020nevae}, GTM VAE \cite{sattarov2019novo} and CogMol \cite{chenthamarakshan2020target}.
+Rather, the autoencoder aims to learn a compact representation for the molecules.
+Thus, a constraint is applied in the autoencoder by jointly training a physical property regression model to organize the VAE's latent space subjected to the property value, which can be used to sample molecules towards the desired property value.
+Partly due to the syntax of SMILES, the latent space learned by the autoencoder can be sparse and contain large ``dead areas", which correspond to invalid molecules.
+Therefore, VAEs with a focus on the syntax for valid molecule generation are proposed later, such as GrammarVAE \cite{kusner2017grammar} and syntax-directed VAE \cite{dai2018syntax}.
+Other related works also include semi-supervised VAE (SSVAE) for continuous output \cite{kang2018conditional}, conditional VAE (CVAE) \cite{lim2018molecular}, constrained graph VAE (CGVAE) \cite{liu2018constrained}, NeVAE \cite{samanta2020nevae}, GTM VAE \cite{sattarov2019novo} and CogMol \cite{chenthamarakshan2020target}.
 A variant of the VAE is the adversarial autoencoder (AAE) \cite{makhzani2015adversarial}, which replaces the KL divergence with an adversarial objective.
-More specifically, the Gaussian distribution assumption as a prior on the latent representations for KL-divergence computation is replaced by other priors - an additional discriminator is added to the VAE to force the encoder generates latent representations in a specific distribution (e.g. uniform distribution).
-AAEs are also applied for molecule generation \cite{kadurin2017drugan, blaschke2018application, polykovskiy2018entangled}, which can improve reconstruction rate and the validity of generated molecules.
+More specifically, the Gaussian distribution assumption as a prior on the latent representations for KL-divergence computation is replaced by other priors, i.e., an additional discriminator is added to force the encoder generates latent representations in a specific distribution (e.g. a uniform distribution).
+AAEs can also be used for molecule generation \cite{kadurin2017drugan, blaschke2018application, polykovskiy2018entangled}, which can improve reconstruction and the validity of generated molecules.